 04 Social inequalities in the provision of in-patient healthcare in Switzerland

-Existing medical and socio-economic data will be combined and linked in anonymised form in a new database.
-The database will cover 600,000 people aged 15 and over accounting for a total of 80,000 hospitalisations.
-The correlations between the characteristics of in-patient treatment and follow-up care, social status and belonging to a vulnerable group will then undergo statistical analysis.
-Focus groups with patients and specialists from the fields of medicine, migration and social affairs will enhance the quality of the results.
-Approaches for improving the quality of care provided to vulnerable groups will be developed.
+The study identified associations between social factors, certain chronic diseases, the use of hospital care services and the quality of the associated results.
+This was done by linking existing anonymised medical and social data in a new database.
+The database comprised 1.2 million people aged 15 and over representing a total of 987,552 hospital stays in Switzerland in the period from 2010 to 2016.
+The database underwent comprehensive validation regarding correctness and completeness of the matched records.
+The correlations between the characteristics of inpatient treatment and follow-up care, social status and belonging to a vulnerable group then underwent statistical analysis.
+The findings were supplemented by focus groups with patients and professionals from the fields of medicine, migration and social affairs.
+They helped formulate recommendations for improving the quality of the care provided to vulnerable groups.

 Data show that low social status is associated with a greater risk of falling ill and dying.
 In-depth knowledge about the relevant clinical pictures and medical treatments and about the care provided for affected groups within the population is needed in order to improve the quality of medical care.
-However, in Switzerland these interrelationships cannot be studied because the data basis does not exist.
-The reason for this is that healthcare data are not linked to data from the social sphere.
+As yet, however, it has not been possible to study these interrelationships in Switzerland because the basic data have not existed.
+This is because healthcare data could not be linked to data from the social sphere.

 Relevance / application